eclipse-rdf4j/rdf4j/site/content/documentation/tutorials/getting-started.md

 model.add(picasso, RDF.TYPE, artist);

-// second statement: Picasso's first name is "Pablo". model.add(picasso, FOAF.FIRST_NAME, literal("Pablo"));
+// second statement: Picasso's first name is "Pablo". model.add(picasso, FOAF.FIRST_NAME, Values.literal("Pablo"));
 ```

 Let's take a closer look at this.
-Lines 1-10 are necessary preparation: we use {{< javadoc "Values" "model/util/Values.html" >}} factory methods to create resources , which we will later use to add facts to our model.
+Lines 1-6 are necessary preparation: we use {{< javadoc "Values" "model/util/Values.html" >}} factory methods to create resources, which we will later use to add facts to our model.

-On line 13, we create a new, empty model.
+On line 9, we create a new, empty model.
 RDF4J comes with several {{< javadoc "Model" "model/Model.html" >}} implementations, the ones you will most commonly encounter are {{< javadoc "DynamicModel" "model/impl/DynamicModel.html" >}}, {{< javadoc "TreeModel" "model/impl/TreeModel.html" >}} and {{< javadoc "LinkedHashModel" "model/impl/LinkedHashModel.html" >}}.
 The difference is in how they index data internally - which has a performance impact when working with very large models, and in the ordering with which statements are returned.
 For our purposes however, it doesn't really matter which implementation you use.

-On lines 16 and 19, we add our two facts that we know about Picasso: that's he's an artist, and that his first name is "Pablo".
+On lines 12 and 15, we add our two facts that we know about Picasso: that's he's an artist, and that his first name is "Pablo".

 In RDF4J, a {{< javadoc "Model" "model/Model.html" >}} is simply an in-memory collection of RDF statements.
 We can add statements to an existing model, remove statements from it, and of course iterate over the model to do things with its contents.
 As an example, let's iterate over all statements in our Model using a `for-each` loop, and print them to the screen: